QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 plugin's place wait.
 A replace has a mirror of it, fed from its own pending record: its assignment moves each Lean order onto its new id and marks it through `WatchReplacement`, so the diff reports the update submit instead of a plain submit.
-Nothing waits on a replacement - the replace reply already confirmed it, and the watch raises `OrderNotAcknowledged` if the broker never lists it.
+Nothing waits on a replacement - the replace reply already confirmed it, and the watch raises `BrokerageOrderNeverNotified` if the broker never lists it.
 Schwab's fallback path works this way today.

 ### One lock for two message types